-Understanding dental health is key for correctional nurses as we are often the first to assess oral health during intake screening, sick call, and emergencies.
+Understanding dental health is key for correctional nurses, as we are often the first to assess oral health during the intake screening, sick call, and emergencies.
 The mouth can provide clues to many medical conditions and drug side effects.
 Here are some of the most common conditions that may be detected during an oral exam.

-Lack of hemoglobin can cause pallor of the oral tissues but this is often difficult to distinguish.
+Lack of hemoglobin can cause pallor of the oral tissues, but this is often difficult to distinguish.
 More telling is glossitis, which is a smooth, reddened, sometimes patchy tongue surface.
 Anemia can also lead to burning, pain, or tenderness of the oral mucosa.
 Oral candidiasis, a yeast infection involving small, curdy-appearing white papules and plaques, can develop due to decreased immune system function in chronic anemia.

 Excessive dental erosion in young females could be an indication of bulimia.
 Exposure of the teeth to the high acid content of gastric contents with forced vomiting causes erosion of the lingual (tongue-side) surface.
 Bilaterally enlarged parotid glands are also seen frequently in bulimia.

 A variety of oral conditions arise from diabetes and should be considered as clues to the disease.
 The increased blood sugar levels of untreated or under-treated diabetes leads to tooth decay, gingivitis, and periodontal infection.
 In addition, nerve and vascular complications of the condition reduce saliva production and slow the normal healing process.

 An interesting finding is that poor dental hygiene can also exacerbate diabetes.
 Treatment of dental conditions has been found to improve blood sugar control in diabetics.
 Therefore, good oral health should be a part of diabetic education and chronic care monitoring for patients with this disease.